fossegrim/fossegr.im/_posts/2020-06-21-exploring-emacs-II:-installation-and-basic-usage.markdown

 In the next chapter of Exploring Emacs we will learn Emacs Lisp and start customizing our Emacs configuration.

-If you found this interesting or have any questions regarding the article feel free to join my Discord server [fossegrim's club](https://discord.gg/Dzykafx) or [contact](/contact/) me otherwise!
-As always I appreciate your feedback!

 Thanks for reading!

 Take care